-Any credit or debit card may work at a sportsbook provided they offer that option and your bank or credit card company doesn’t block the transaction.
+Any credit or debit card should work at a sportsbook if they offer that payment option and your bank or credit card company doesn’t block the transaction.
 However, certain cards have higher acceptance rates than others.

-MasterCard is a distant second compared to Visa, but is still accepted at a handful of sites.
+MasterCard is a distant second compared to Visa but is still accepted at most betting sites.
 The success rate with MasterCard on deposits is lower than Visa, and the number of sites accepting MasterCard is substantially less.

 Other card types, such as American Express, Diners Card, and Discover are rarely accepted, but may still be available as deposit options for a small percentage of bookmakers.